Page updated 12/1/2013

 A Supplemental Work Force is needed by the Postal Service for peak mail

-periods and offers casual (temporary) employees two 89-day employment terms in a
+periods and offers casual post office job holders two 89-day employment terms in a

 calendar year.
 During Christmas an additional 21 days of employment can be